WinzarH/LikertMakeR/README.md

 `lcor()` will take multiple scales created with `lfast()` and rearrange values so that the vectors are correlated.

-`makeCorrAlpha()` generates a correlation matrix from a predefined _Cronbach's Alpha()_, enabling the user to apply `makeItems()` to generate scale items that produce an exact _Cronbach's Alpha_.
+`makeCorrAlpha()` generates a Correlation Matrix from a predefined _Cronbach's Alpha()_, enabling the user to apply `makeItems()` to generate scale items that produce an exact _Cronbach's Alpha_.
-`makeCorrLoadings()` generates a correlation matrix from factor loadings data, enabling the user to apply `makeItems()` to generate multidimensional data.
+`makeCorrLoadings()` generates a Correlation Matrix from factor loadings data, enabling the user to apply `makeItems()` to generate multidimensional data.

-`makeItems()` will generate synthetic rating-scale data with predefined first and second moments and a predefined correlation matrix.
+`makeItems()` will generate synthetic rating-scale data with predefined first and second moments and a predefined Correlation Matrix.

 `makeItemsScale()` generate a dataframe of rating scale items from a summative scale and desired _Cronbach's Alpha_.
-`correlateScales()` generates a multidimensional dataframe by combining several dataframes of rating-scale items so that their summated scales are correlated according to a predefined correlation matrix.
+`correlateScales()` generates a multidimensional dataframe by combining several dataframes of rating-scale items so that their summated scales are correlated according to a predefined Correlation Matrix.

 ## Install _LikertMakeR_